michalliu/task.js/README.md

 6. **finish(fn)**

-    set callback function when task is finish. different with **done** method, when task is done, it always finished. if the task is protected and assertion failed, the task is finished but _not_ done.
+    set callback function when task is finish. generally same with _done_. the difference is when the task is protected, and encounter assertion fail, the _done_ callback will never be called, and the _finish_ callback is called. remember, when task is done, it always finished.

     **params:**